-The canister gas stove is reliable and easy to use.
-To operate, it uses a mixture of liquid gas under pressure: propane, butane or isobutane.
+Canister gas stoves are reliable and easy to use.
+To operate, they use a mixture of liquid gas under pressure: propane, butane or isobutane.

 Gas has some disadvantages: depending on the place of destination, it is not always easy to find a gas cartridge suitable for your stove.